RadiantTechLtd/Guides/0 Environment Setup/chapters/10 Rust/README.md

 # Rust - Language Compiler

-`Rust` is a programming language that is used to write low-level code.
+`Rust` is a programming language that is used to write low-level, high-performance code.

 ## Installation